oleander/remap/README.md

 Mapper.call({ person: "John" }) # => { person: "John" }
 ```

-Use `each` when iterate over arrays and hashes.
+Use `each` when iterating over arrays and hashes.

 ``` ruby
 class Mapper < Remap::Base